rogern/modernlibs/README.md

 # modernlibs
-Expermiments with modern libs in Scala
+Experiments with modern libs in Scala